Kuwaiti police use stun grenades to disperse protesters

 Kuwait has the most open political system in the Gulf Arab region and a parliament with legislative powers that can question government ministers over policy.

-With its generous welfare state, Kuwait has managed to avoid the kind of mass unrest which toppled Arab leaders in 2011 but tensions have escalated in the long-running power struggle between the government and parliament.

-The row between members of the elected National Assembly and the cabinet, appointed by a prime minister chosen by the emir, has held up reforms, stalled investment and prompted the dissolution of a series of assemblies.

-Political parties are banned in Kuwait which the al-Sabah family has ruled for more than 250 years and where it retains the main levers of power.
+However political parties are banned and the al-Sabah family, which has ruled Kuwait for more than 250 years, retains the main levers of power.
 Top portfolios such as the interior, defense and foreign ministries are held by al-Sabah relatives.

-Public gatherings of more than 20 people without a permit are banned and demonstrations outside pre-assigned areas are often forcibly routed by police citing security reasons.

-The Interior Ministry said in a statement on Tuesday, criticizing protesters for “spreading panic” in residential areas, that the demonstrators deliberately disrupted traffic and threw stones and fireworks at police, injuring one officer.

 Reporting by Mahmoud Harby; Writing by Sylvia Westall; Editing by Mark Heinrich